-Strategies.
+2.7.3.1 Strategies.

-When the president has declared the existence of a major financial crisis, he/she shall consult the president’s executive committee, the Council of Deans, the Graduate Council, appropriate directors of non-academic programs, the Budget and Faculty Welfare Committee, and the Educational Policies Committee concerning strategies for dealing with the crisis.
-These shall include examination of feasibility of all of the following: restrictions on enrollment, reductions or elimination of non-academic programs, across-the-board budget reductions, phased reductions, attrition, reductions in supplies, and, reduction or elimination of academic programs.
-The president will then outline to the Faculty Senate the strategies he/she proposes to follow in developing a specific plan for coping with the crisis.
+When the president has declared the existence of a major financial crisis, the president will consult the President’s Executive Committee, the Council of Deans, the Graduate Council, appropriate directors of non-academic programs, the Budget and Faculty Welfare Committee, and the Educational Policies Committee concerning strategies for dealing with the crisis.
+These will include examination of feasibility of all of the following: restrictions on enrollment, reductions or elimination of non-academic programs, across-the-board budget reductions, phased reductions, attrition, reductions in supplies, and, reduction or elimination of academic programs.
+The president will then outline to the Faculty Senate the strategies the president proposes to follow in developing a specific plan for coping with the crisis.
 After receiving input from the groups above, the Faculty Senate will make whatever recommendations it deems appropriate concerning such strategies.

 The policies below apply when, after receipt of the recommendations of the Faculty Senate, the president has concluded that a declared major financial crisis entails academic program reduction or elimination.